SaraMohamed-121/Signal-Processing-Framework/README.md

    - Input the required parameters like amplitude, phase shift, and frequency.
 3. **Simultaneous Signal Display**: The framework allows two signals to be displayed at once for a side-by-side comparison.

+---

+# DSP Task 2 - Signal Processing Framework with Arithmetic Operations
+## Features

+### 1. Arithmetic Operations Menu
+- **Addition**: Add multiple input signals and display the resulting signal.
+- **Subtraction**: Subtract input signals and display the resulting signal.
+- **Multiplication**: Multiply a signal by a constant to either amplify or reduce the signal’s amplitude (invert if the constant equals -1).
+- **Squaring**: Square the signal and display the resulting signal.